Click here to view our homeowner handbook and find out more about how to become a leaseholder.

 Before we give our permission, we will need to see copies of any letters you receive from your local council giving you permission, or saying that you do not need approval.

-If you live in a flat, please make sure you ask your Customer Manager or leasehold customer services advisor for advice before you fit a wooden or laminate floor, as there may be restrictions to make sure this doesn’t cause a noise problem for your neighbours.
+If you live in a flat, please contact us before you fit a wooden or laminate floor, as there may be restrictions to make sure this doesn’t cause a noise problem for your neighbours.

 You may also need planning permission if you would like to fit a satellite dish to a block of flats (this also applies to houses).